 In Benxi, the summers are long, warm, humid, wet, and partly cloudy and the winters are short, freezing, dry, and mostly clear.
 Over the course of the year, the temperature typically varies from 1°F to 82°F and is rarely below -12°F or above 87°F.

-Based on the tourism score, the best time of year to visit Benxi for warm-weather activities is from early June to early September.
+Based on the tourism score, the best time of year to visit Benxi for warm-weather activities is from late May to early September.

 Average High and Low Temperature